Izem0/trading-bot/readme.md

 Then every day at midnight UTC, the program pulls market data (namely close price), compute buy/sell signals based on the strategy and executes the trade if a signal is found.
 A mail is then sent with the order details.
 Orders are saved in the database.
 I also have a routine that is triggered every day to get and store the balance of the users in the database.

+The program is hosted on AWS as a lambda function using a Docker image.

 ## Features
 * Automated trading based on user-defined portfolio configurations (which markets to trade with which weights ex.
 BTCUSDT weight=60%, ETHUSDT weight=40%)
 * Support for multiple cryptocurrency exchanges (currently Binance, Bybit and Kucoin)